 Note: (WX-500 only) The lightning sensor maps thunderstorm activity by monitoring electrical discharge activity within a 200-mile radius of the aircraft.
-However, the WX-500 does not display lightning strikes within 25 NM.
+The WX500 does not accurately display lightning in ranges less than 25 NM.
+It can show lightning less than 25 NM, but the accuracy is not suitable to zoom in on.
+Display ranges greater than 25NM accurately display lightning strikes outside the 25 NM radius.